WICG/local-font-access/README.md

 ### Privacy and Security Considerations

-The `local-fonts` permission appears to provide a highly fingerprintable surface.
+* The `local-fonts` permission appears to provide a highly fingerprintable surface.
 However, UAs are free to return anything they like.
 For example, the Tor Browser or Brave may choose to only provide a set of default fonts built into the browser.

+* Some users (mostly in big organizations) have custom web fonts installed.
+Listing these could provide highly identifying information about the user's company.

 ## Considered alternatives